 Ever wondered about the most amazing churches in the world?
 The ones that you have to visit at least once.
-Here’s a list of the most magnificent and amazing churches around the world from your favorite travel bloggers.
+Here’s a list of the most magnificent, amazing and beautiful churches in the US and Canada from your favorite travel bloggers.

 By Allison from Eternal Arrival

 St. Patrick’s Cathedral in midtown Manhattan is New York City’s most famous church by a long shot, and as a result, it’s a huge must-do on any first time visitor to New York’s itinerary — particularly because it’s conveniently located right across the street from one of New York’s other most famous landmarks, Rockefeller Square.
 St. Patrick’s Cathedral is a stunning Neo-Gothic Roman Catholic cathedral, and it is still the seat of the Archdiocese of New York to this day.
 It was completed in 1878 to much fanfare, designed by famous architect James Renwick Jr. who was known for his command of Gothic Revival design.
 It’s famous for its gorgeous facade, the Saint Elizabeth altar, and its beautiful Tuckahoe marble floor.
 The church has been kept in pristine conditions over its century and a half of life, adding spires, a rectory, stained glass windows, and a grand organ.
 It was declared to be a National Historic Landmark in 1976.
 It’s quite a popular place to visit, so my biggest tip for people visiting NYC who want to enjoy some peace and quiet in St. Patrick’s Church is to arrive as early as possible in the morning in order to avoid the crowds.

 Here’s another take on Saint Patrick’s Cathedral by Talek from Travels With Talek